faithkane3/faithkane3.github.io/README.md

 # Welcome to Faith Kane's Reviews

-### This repo contains the notebooks that I am creating to share with others.
+### This site contains the notebooks that I am creating to share with others.
 I hope you find them useful.
 I've enjoyed the process of learning through notebook creation so much!

 [HTML Notebook Tutorial](https://faithkane3.github.io/notebook_html_tutorial)